FIPS 204-Compatible Threshold ML-DSA via Shamir Nonce DKG: Extensions

-\paragraph{Performance.} P3 achieves best empirical performance: 249$\pm$180 ms (vs.\ 294 ms P2, 332 ms P1), 2.06 avg attempts.
-The 2PC overhead is minimal compared to P2's MPC because: (1) only 2 parties in the 2PC subprotocol, (2) garbled circuits have constant rounds, (3) no edaBits preprocessing required.
-Ideal for multi-cloud deployments requiring 1-of-2 honest servers.
+\ifccs \paragraph{Performance.} P3+ achieves 22\,ms for 3-of-5 (2 logical rounds; semi-async).
+No concurrent work supports semi-asynchronous signer participation; P3+ is suited for human-in-the-loop authorization.
+Full round analysis in Appendix~\ref{app:uc-framework}. \else \paragraph{Performance.} P3+ achieves 22 ms latency for 3-of-5 threshold (comparable to P2's 22 ms, but with semi-async signer participation).
+The 2PC overhead is minimal compared to P2's MPC because only 2 parties participate in the 2PC subprotocol, garbled circuits have constant rounds, and no edaBits preprocessing is required.
+With GC precomputation, 2PC latency drops to $\sim$12 ms.